vinceimbat/vinceimbat/content/my workflow.md

 ## Publications

 Sometimes, I would work on an essay or a literary piece.
 When that piece is ready, I share it to people via newsletter and social media.
 I let this happen organically and don't force myself to produce these works on a regular basis.

-Sometimes, I would work on pieces to be published elsewhere.
-But I prioritize publishing in my own platform and building that platform.
+Sometimes, I would work on pieces to be published elsewhere, knowing that my priority lies in publishing in my own platform and building that platform.

 The penultimate goal is to bring all [[my creative artifacts]] together into books or zines, where they could adopt some semblance of finality.

+## Contests and Workshops

+Below the hierarchy of activities in my workflow are contests and workshops.
+Here, I follow [[jesa suganob|Jesa Suganob's]] approach: create the piece first, being mindful of my poetics and advocacies, then sending it to contests and workshops later.
+In a way, I use contests and workshops to force me to do the work and to find a bigger platform for my advocacies.

 # Related